swcarpentry/git-novice/episodes/05-history.md

 The command `git add ketchup.md` places the current version of `ketchup.md` into the staging area. not the version in the staging area.

-So, when `git commit -m "my opinions about the red sauce"` is executed, the version of `ketchup.md` committed to the repository is the one from the staging area and has only one line.
+So, when `git commit -m "My opinions about the red sauce"` is executed, the version of `ketchup.md` committed to the repository is the one from the staging area and has only one line.